 - Clear away the dust with a leaf blower then clean the back of the tile and the concrete with a rag soaked in acetone.

-- Apply adhesive to back of the tile (as indicated on the tile).
+- Apply the surface applied adhesive to back of the tile (as indicated on the tile).
 The first bead should be applied thin, ½” from the perimeter edge and a second thicker bead applied 1″ inside of the first.

 - Set the tile true and square to the curb ramp and press down firmly.